 These scrambled chickpea eggs are eggless, of course.
-Tofu, scrambled with the chickpea flour, gives extra protein muscle, as well as keeps the “eggs” from drying out.
+Tofu, scrambled with the chickpea flour, gives an extra protein boost, as well as keeps the "eggs" from drying out.
 Add lots of veggies, like green peppers, tomatoes, and roasted potatoes, for more deliciousness at the breakfast table.

 Back when I ate eggs, the only kind of eggs I would eat, if I could help it, were scrambled.
 Scrambled with cream and butter and served on toast, or scrambled the Indian way, with spices and herbs and onions, and served with a chapati or roti.
 Both were delicious.

 After going vegan, I switched to scrambling tofu or scrambling chickpea flour, but neither really appealed to me.
 The tofu, no matter how many spices and herbs I added into the mix, was never quite flavorful enough and didn't really lose that tofu taste.
 And the chickpea flour, although delicious, tended to become rather dry once cooked.

 And then, one day, I thought, why not marry the two?
 It couldn't hurt.
 Chickpea flour and tofu are both rich in protein, and who doesn't need a strong protein wallop at the start of the day?
 Sauteed with veggies, and served on a whole-wheat tortilla or chapati (or a gluten-free wrap, if you'd rather), it would be a rather perfect meal.

 Now, this is the only way both Desi and Jay will eat scrambled eggs.
 In fact, they prefer them over the real thing.
 They are amazing with toast, bagels or stuffed in a wrap!